 Medical Editor: John P. Cunha, DO, FACOEP

 Ringer's and 5% Dextrose Injection is a fluid, electrolyte, and calorie replenishment used as a source of water, electrolytes and calories.
-This medication is available in generic form.
-Common side effects include fever, and injection site reactions including infection, blood clots, inflammation, or fluid leakage.
+Ringer's and 5% Dextrose Injection is available in generic form.
+Common side effects of Ringer's and 5% Dextrose Injection include

 Dosage of Ringer's and 5% Dextrose Injection is dependent upon the age, weight and clinical condition of the patient as well as laboratory determinations.
 Ringer's and 5% Dextrose Injection may interact with corticosteroids or corticotropin.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Ringer's and 5% Dextrose Injection should only be given if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Ringer's and 5% Dextrose Injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Ringers in Dextrose FDA Prescribing Information: Side Effects

 Reactions which may occur because of the solution or the technique of administration include febrile response, infection at the site of injection, venous thrombosis or phlebitis extending from the site of injection, extravasation, and hypervolemia.